vinyldns/vinyldns/modules/docs/src/main/tut/api/recordset-model.md

 Current supported record types are: A, AAAA, CNAME, PTR, MX, NS, SOA, SRV, TXT, SSHFP, and SPF.
 Each individual record encodes its data in a record data object, in which each record type has different required attributes
 <br><br>
-**NS and SOA records are currently read-only and cannot be created, updated or deleted**
+**SOA records and NS origin records (record with the same name as the zone) are currently read-only and cannot be created, updated or deleted.
+Non-origin NS records can be created, updated or deleted for approved name servers only.**

 record type  | attribute   | type        |
 ------------ | :---------- | :---------- |